FAQ - Service & Emotional Support Animals

 - Online Form: Request for Disability Accommodation Form for Campus and Health Science Employees.

-- UUHC Employees may request an accommodation through an online form or contacting UUHC HR directly.
+- UUHC Employees may request an accommodation by contacting UUHC HR directly.

 - All animals on campus must be on a leash and/or under the control of their handler at all times